rojounooo/TryHackMe-CyberSecurity-101/03-windows-ad-fundamentals/Windows Fundamentals Part 1/notes.md

 ### ⚙️ Task 5: The Windows\System32 Folders
 **Concepts Covered**:
+- **Windows Folder**
+    - The folder that contains the Windows OS
+    - Usually found at `C:\Windows` but any drive will work
+    - Can technically be in different folders too

+- **Environment Variables**
+    -  " Environment variables store information about the operating system environment.
+This information includes details such as the operating system path, the number of processors used by the operating system, and the location of temporary folders "

+- **System32 Folder**
+    - Contains critical OS files
+    - Deletion of files/folders can break OS

 ### ⚙️ Task 6: User Accounts, Profiles, and Permissions
 **Concepts Covered**:
+- **Administrator Accounts**
+    - Can make system changes:
+        - Add/Delete Users
+        - Modify groups
+        - Modify system settings
+        - Install programs

+- **Standard User Accounts**
+    - Can only make changes to files/folder they own
+    - Can't make system changes

+**User Folders:
+    - Each user profile has the same folders:
+        - Desktop
+        - Documents
+        - Downloads
+        - Music
+        - Pictures

 ### ⚙️ Task 7: User Account Control
 **Concepts Covered**: